-007 First Light Beginner Guide: First Mission, Stealth, Gadgets & Combat
+007 First Light Beginner Guide: Weapons, Gadgets, Stealth & First Mission Tips

-Spoiler-light 007 First Light beginner guide for first mission priorities, stealth, gadgets, bluffing, firefights, License to Kill caution, driving, mission replay, modifiers, and avoiding opening spoilers.
+Spoiler-light 007 First Light beginner guide: weapon comparison, gadget recommendations, stealth, bluffing, firefights, driving, mission replay, and first-hour priorities.

 First Mission Plan